Our scope is inclusive; Horizon publishes articles covering any research discipline within its scope.

 Please place figure captions at the bottom of each figure.

 Ensure you have permission to use any tables or figures you are reproducing from another source.
+Source must also be included below each figure.

 We recommend providing tables within your manuscript file where possible, ideally using a single table grid for each individual table, otherwise using tabs to separate columns.
 Please submit tables as editable text and not as images.
 You should number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.